King Ratnam

 King Ratnam is a Sri Lankan actor and film director.
-He is regarded as a talented filmmaker in the nation as he directed numerous advertisements, short films and documentary films.
-He played a key role in the production of a Sri Lankan made Tamil language feature-length film after 40 years in the Sri Lankan Tamil cinema history as the director of the film titled, Komaali Kings.
+He is regarded as a talented film-maker in the nation, as he has directed numerous advertisements, short films, and documentary films.
+He played a key role in the production of a Sri Lankan made Tamil language feature-length film after 40 years in Sri Lankan Tamil cinema history as the director of the film titled, Komaali Kings.
 His attempt to rekindle and re-establish nostalgic memories of the hay days of Sri Lankan Tamil cinema is set to be one of the turning points in Sri Lanka's resilience from the lost glory in the Tamil cinema industry.

-Biography
+Early life

 King Ratnam comes from a family with a background of art and cinema.
-He is the grandson of the famed stage, radio and film artist M.S.
+He is the grandson of stage, radio, and film artist M.S.
 Ratnam.

-He is the younger brother of Jude Ratnam, also a fellow film director who is known for successfully directing the short documentary film Demons in Paradise related to July 1983 riots.
+He is the younger brother of Jude Ratnam, also a film director who is known for successfully directing the short documentary film Demons in Paradise related to the July 1983 riots.